 The above-mentioned projects might be enough for many clubs but the list does not even include the club's premiere local service project.
 The Madison Rotary club awards $10,000 in scholarships each year to Jefferson County graduating seniors.

 We are actively involved in the "Fulfilling Our Promise" fundraising campaign to help Rotary International complete the task of eradicating polio from the world.
-In October 1985, Rotary International pledged US $120 million to fund its Polio Plus program.
+In October 1985, Rotary International pledged US $120 million to fund its End Polio Now campaign.
 By February 2005, Rotarians contributed a total of over US $500 million.
 At this time, only four countries are still polio endemic.
 This global effort will not be complete until all countries are polio-free.